phluid61/internet-drafts/file-scheme/mini-charter.md

     URI strings, and sufficient to cover common "file" URI usage in the wild where it does not conflict with [RFC 3986][RFC3986].

+2. An informative section describing common syntaxes that are not compatible with [RFC 3986][RFC3986], possibly with advice for translating to a compatible syntax.

-2. An informative aspect that describes some common "file" URI usages and how they map onto underlying file systems, including those that are incompatible with [RFC 3986][RFC3986], and those that are compatible but aren't required to be implemented by all parsers.
+3. An informative section that describes some common "file" URI usages and how they map onto underlying file systems.

 Reviewers: